TGS

 A mouse in the country - britain's tiniest mammals return to a norfolk farm

-seen at 13:22, 21 July in The Office of Rail Regulation News - national.
+seen at 13:22, 21 July in The Office of Rail Regulation News - national (Our copy).

 Search for overdue fisherman finds him on remote island

-seen at 13:21, 21 July in Public Health Observatories of England News - national.
+seen at 13:21, 21 July in Public Health Observatories of England News - national (Our copy).

 At twenty four minutes past ten yesterday evening, Stornoway Coastguard received a 999 call from a concerned friend of a man who had put to sea to check his lobster pots.